 Experts in treating VSD

 VSDs can vary in size and location on the ventricular septum, which will make a difference in what symptoms a child experiences and what treatment is most effective.
 VSDs are the most common form of congenital heart defects, occurring in about 20 percent of cases.
 They usually are treated successfully with few, if any, complications.
 In rare cases, ventricular septal defects can be related to other congenital heart and vascular defects (including atrioventricular canal, tetralogy of Fallot and truncus arteriosus) so expert treatment is required.
 With extensive experience in treating patients with VSDs, the Herma Heart Institute's pediatric cardiologists and heart surgeons offer individualized care and exceptional outcomes, including 100 percent survival for children undergoing surgery.
-In 2015, the Society of Thoracic Surgeons gave our pediatric congenital heart surgery program a "3-star" ranking for our outcomes (the highest rating possible), which places us among the top 5 percent of programs in the nation.
-See our overall pediatric congenital surgery outcomes.
+Our program consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
+Learn more about our heart surgery outcomes.

 When a child's circulation flows normally, oxygen-poor (blue) blood enters the heart's right atrium from the body, flows to the right ventricle, and then is pumped into the lungs to receive oxygen.
 From the lungs, the oxygen-rich (red) blood flows into the left atrium, passes into the left ventricle, and then is pumped out to the body through the aorta.